-- Should additional infrastructure be required to meet the customer's subscription levels, Broadcom will provide as part of the service.
+- Should additional infrastructure be required to meet the customer's subscription levels, CA will provide as part of the service.

-- Support Knowledge Base: Links to user documentation, support policies, and a knowledge base of documents related to the service.
+- Clarity PPMSupport Knowledge Base: This site provides links to user documentation, support policies, and a knowledge base of documents related to the service.

-- SaaS Resource Center: Links to current SaaS specific policies and SaaS listings providing current delivery standards for Broadcom SaaS offerings.
+- Clarity PPMCustomer Resources: This site provides links to current SaaS specific policies and SaaS listings providing current delivery standards for CA Technologies SaaS offerings.